 Answer a few questions to get started

 Are Drug Prevention Programs Effective?

-Despite the widely-recognized failure of early substance use interventions like DARE, these programs are effective – provided they are driven by evidence-based practices.4
+Despite the widely-recognized failure of early substance use interventions like DARE, these programs are effective when evidence-based practices drive them.4

-The most effective drug prevention programs focus on the following:
+The most effective evidence-based prevention programs focus on the following:

-- Addressing all substance use forms (alcohol use and underage substance use)
+- Addressing all substance use forms (alcohol use, binge drinking, and underage substance use)

 - Enhancing family communication and bonding

 - Addressing specific local problems and accounting for localized risk factors (based on demographics or location)